JDH121702/Webnovel-AI-Translator/README.md

 - **Translation**: Uses OpenAI's GPT-3.5 to translate the scraped content, preserving the original author's writing style and HTML formatting.
 - **EPUB Generation**: Compiles the translated content into an EPUB file.
 - **EPUB Upload and Translation**: Allows users to upload existing EPUB files, translates the content, and regenerates the EPUB file with preserved formatting and metadata.

+**Note:** Currently, this tool only works with Syosetu.
+However, future updates will enhance the scraping logic to support more websites.

 ## Installation